Keep Your Tree's Bark Clean, Healthy, and Beautiful

 - soft cloth

-Washing Trees with Rough Bark
+How to Wash Trees With Rough Bark

 To dislodge deposits from the crevices of rough tree bark, you'll need cold water as well as a bucket full of hot, soapy water—and lots of elbow grease!

-Loosen Bark Deposits
+Step 1: Loosen Bark Deposits

-Mix the Wash Water
+Step 2: Mix the Wash Water

 Next, mix up the washing solution.